bigbott/refreshed/example/example.md

   }
 }
 ```
 If you are a more demanding user, you must have said: BLoC separates the View from the business logic.
 But what about the presentation logic?
 Will I be obliged to attach it to the visualization?
 Will I be totally dependent on the context for everything I want to do?
 Will I have to insert a bunch of variables, TextEditingControllers in my view?

 If I need to hear the Scroll on my screen, do I need to insert an initState and a function into my view?
 If I need to trigger an action when this scroll reaches the end, do I insert it into the view, or in the bloc/changeNotifier class?
 Well, these are common architectural questions, and most of the time the solution to them is ugly.

-With Getx you have no doubts when your architecture, if you need a function, it must be on your Controller, if you need to trigger an event, it needs to be on your controller, your view is generally a StatelessWidget free from any dirt.
+With Getx you have no doubts when you design your app.
+If you need a function, it must be on your Controller, if you need to trigger an event, it needs to be on your controller, your view is generally a StatelessWidget free from any dirt.

-This means that if someone has already done something you’re looking for, you can copy the controller entirely from someone else, and it will work for you, this level of standardization is what Flutter lacked, and it’s because of this that Getx has become so popular in the last few days.
+This means that if someone has already done something you’re looking for, you can copy the controller entirely from someone else, and it will work for you, this level of standardization is what Flutter lacked, and it’s because of this that Getx has become so popular.
 Flutter is amazing, and has minor one-off problems.
 Getx came to solve these specific problems.
 Flutter provides powerful APIs, and we turn them into an easy, clean, clear, and concise API for you to build applications in a fast, performance and highly scalable way.

-If you have already asked yourself some of these questions above, you have certainly found the solution to your problems.
+If you have already asked yourself some of the questions above, you have certainly found the solution to your problems.
 Getx is able to completely separate any logic, be it presentation or business, and you will only have pure widgets in your visualization layer.
 No variables, no functions, just widgets.
 This will facilitate the work of your team working with the UI, as well as your team working with your logic.
 They won't depend on initState to do anything, their controller has onInit.
 Your code can be tested in isolation, the way it is.

 But what about dependency injection?
-Will I have it attached to my visualization?
+Would I have to attach it to my views?
 If you've used any state manager, you've probably heard of "multiAnything", or something like that.
 You have probably already inserted dozens of ChangeNotifier or Blocs classes in a widget, just to have it all over the tree.

 This level of coupling is yet another problem that Getx came to solve.
 For this, in this ecosystem we use BINDINGS.
 Bindings are dependency injection classes.
 They are completely outside your widget tree, making your code cleaner, more organized, and allowing you to access it anywhere without context.

 You can initialize dozens of controllers in your Bindings, when you need to know what is being injected into your view, just open the Bindings file on your page and that's it, you can clearly see what has been prepared to be initialized in your View.
 Bindings is the first step towards having a scalable application, you can visualize what will be injected into your page, and decouple the dependency injection from your visualization layer.